RadiRS/news-app/README.md

-## Boilerplate React Native
+## News App

-This is a boilerplate for react native project which is include some configuration
+This is a simple mobile app for search and read articles.
+In this app using public API from http://developer.nytimes.com/.

 ### Tech :

 - React Native
 - Redux
-- Redux Thunk
+- Redux Promise Middleware
 - React Navigation
-- Native Base
+- Styled Components
 - Axios